wanted5games/unity-game-interface-package/README.md

 ### Custom Splash Screen

 The Game Interface splash screen is a custom HTML/CSS page that displays when the game first loads.
-You can edit it to match your game’s branding, but avoid removing required JavaScript hooks.
-You can edit it in the file `index.html`.
+You can edit it to match your game's branding, but avoid removing required JavaScript hooks.
+The splash screen can be found in `Assets/WebGLTemplates/GameInterface/index.html` (created automatically when the package is imported).

 ### Post Build Validator